3-manifolds/SnapPy/doc-source/installing.rst

 - `Sphinx <http://sphinx.pocoo.org/>`_, which you can install via::

     sudo python -m easy_install sphinx

+- The gcc C++ compiler, g++, which is not installed by default on some systems, e.g. Ubuntu 11.10.

 Now download the `source code`_ listed below, for instance::